kwlau1993/sentiment_analysis/README.md

 # sentiment_analysis
-work related to sentiment analysis
+work related to sentiment analysis on cryptocurrencies.
+* Augmento is a data source providers, providing counts of anotated topics related to cryptocurrencies